Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Introduction

-In the meantime, in many practical settings, such as financial market volatility \cite{corsi2009simple, moreno2022deepvol} or heart rate fluctuations \cite{hausdorff1996multiscaled}, continuous-time data also exhibit long-range dependencies.
+In many practical settings, such as financial market volatility \cite{corsi2009simple, moreno2022deepvol} or heart rate fluctuations \cite{hausdorff1996multiscaled}, continuous-time data also exhibit long-range dependencies.
 That is, data from the distant past may impact the system's current behavior.
-Deep recurrent models struggle in this setting due to vanishing gradients.
-Several recent works \cite{melnychuk2022causal,nguyen2022transformer} successfully extract long-range dependencies from sequential data with Transformers \cite{vaswani2017attention}, which learn temporal dependencies of a tokenized representation of input sequences.
-To extract such temporal dependencies requires a positional embedding of input data, because the attention mechanism is permutation invariant, which projects data into some latent space.
+Deep recurrent models struggle in this setting due to vanishing gradients, whereas continuous-time analogues of these models have been shown to address this difficulty \cite{lechner2020learning}.
+Several recent works \cite{melnychuk2022causal,nguyen2022transformer} also successfully extract long-range dependencies from sequential data with Transformers \cite{vaswani2017attention}, which learn temporal dependencies of a tokenized representation of input sequences.
+Extracting such temporal dependencies requires a positional encoding of input data, because the attention mechanism is permutation invariant, which projects data into some latent space.
 The parallelizable nature of the Transformer allows for rapid training and evaluation on sequences of moderate length and it contributes to its success in fields such as natural language processing (NLP).

 While the above approaches succeed in certain settings, several limitations hinder their wider applications.
 On the one hand, Neural ODEs and their analogues \cite{kidger2020neural, rubanova2019latent} bear substantial computational costs when modelling long sequences of high dimension; see \cite{morrill2021neural}.
-On the other hand, Transformers operate on discrete-time representations of input sequences, whose relative ordering is represented by the positional embedding.
+On the other hand, Transformers operate on discrete-time representations of input sequences, whose relative ordering is represented by the positional encoding.
 This representation may inhibit their expressivity in continuous-time data modelling tasks \cite{zeng2023transformers}.
-Moreover, Transformer-based models suffer from a number of difficulties: (i) input sequences must be sampled at the same times, (ii) the sequence length must be fixed, and (iii) the computational cost scales quadratically in the length of the input sequence.
+Moreover, Transformer-based models suffer from a number of difficulties, including (i) input sequences must be sampled at the same times, (ii) the sequence length must be fixed, and (iii) the computational cost scales quadratically in the length of the input sequence.
 These difficulties severely limit the application of Transformers to continuous-time data modelling.

 \textbf{Contributions} \textbf{1)} We introduce \textit{Rough Transformers}, a variant of the Transformer architecture amenable to the processing of continuous-time signals, which can be easily integrated into existing code-bases.
 The Rough Transformer is built upon the path signature from Rough Path Theory \cite{lyons2007differential}.
 We define a novel, multi-scale transformation which projects discrete input data to a continuous-time path and compresses the input data with minimal information loss.
 Moreover, this transformation is an efficient feature representation of continuous-time paths, because linear functionals of path signatures approximate continuous functions of paths arbitrarily well (see Theorem \ref{thm:universal approx} in Appendix \ref{app:sig}).